Instructional Leadership, emphasis: K-12 School Leadership (MEd)

 NAU Health also will also introduce significant advances to existing programs in nursing, health professions, and behavioral health programs, highlighted by the following enhancements:

-• Creating a College of Nursing at NAU—NAU’s School of Nursing will be elevated to a free-standing college in recognition of this critical set of academic programs and the need to enhance visibility and impact at the state and national levels.
+• Creating a College of Nursing at NAU—NAU’s College of Nursing will be elevated to a free-standing college in recognition of this critical set of academic programs and the need to enhance visibility and impact at the state and national levels.
 In addition to continued growth in program offerings throughout the state, the College of Nursing will heighten NAU’s ability to address Arizona’s nursing shortage through strengthened partnerships, improved alumni relations, expanded development opportunities, and more robust recruitment and retention of talented, mission-driven nursing faculty.

 • Elevating Health Professions Education in the College of Health and Human Services—NAU will double the number of degrees awarded and students retained to practice in Arizona across the health professions disciplines that include physical and occupational therapy, physician assistant studies, dental hygiene, and more.
 Emphasis will be placed on creating pathways and partnerships with community colleges to accelerate educational attainment in these fields; the development of a core interprofessional program that supports provider education across disciplines with skills aligned with the College of Medicine, including community practice and health equity; and the creation of residency and credential programs for practicing healthcare providers to advance practice in rural and underserved communities.